 Instruction is conducted 100% remotely using phone, email, and online tools.
 College operations are conducted remotely, unless essential work is required on campus.
 Employees in high-risk health categories should refrain from working on campus if at all possible.

 See a detailed description of Remote Operations.

+Current level.
 Assumes a moderate risk of COVID-19 transmission.
 Corresponds to Washington state “Safe Start” Phases 1, 2 and 3.

 College operations are adjusted in phases so that work may be conducted remotely when feasible.
 Some in-person instruction and services may be open if conditions allow, with restrictions.
 Employees and students in high-risk health categories should be given the option to work and learn remotely, whenever possible.
 Each person and work area will need to follow safety guidance and protocols.